Kerem-Haeger/tetris/README.md

 - When the game ends, players are prompted to enter a name (max 10 characters).
 - Input is handled using `prompt_toolkit` for clean, styled input.
 - Players can skip this step or save their score to a leaderboard.
 ![Leaderboard Prompt](documentation/features/enter_name.png)
-*The user is prompted to enter a name, if skipped "Player" is the default name*
+*The user is prompted to enter a name, if skipped ,"Player" is the default name*
 ![Leaderboard Prompt Warning](documentation/features/warning_enter_name.png)
 *Should the name be longer than 10 characters, a warning shows, and the user is prevented from pressing Enter*

 - The player can choose to view the leaderboard, which will display the 20 highest scores currently recorded.
 ![Leaderboard](documentation/features/leaderboard.png)
 *The scores visible were from testing, and have been cleared for deployment*